AdobeDocs/commerce-webapi/src/pages/graphql/schema/checkout/mutations/create-payment-order.md

 `amount` | Float | The amount of the payment order `currency_code` | String | The currency code of the payment order

-See [Google Pay currency codes](https://developers.google.com/adsense/management/appendix/currencies) documentation for more information.
+See [PayPal currency codes](https://developer.paypal.com/reference/currency-codes/) documentation for more information.